goschtl/zope/zopyx.smartprintng.server/trunk/README.txt

             All files must be stored flat within the archive (no subfolders).
             All references to externals resources like the 'src' attribute of the IMG tag or references to the stylesheet(s) must use relative paths.
+The method returns the converted output file also as base64-encoded ZIP archive.
         """

     def availableConverters():
-        """ returns a list of available converter names on the SmartPrintNG backend.
+        """ Returns a list of available converter names on the SmartPrintNG backend.
         """